chizakura/tried-it-app/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
+Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

 #### SAMPLE.....
 ```